-There’s this great feature of UC Browser most of us must have seen and ignored, the UDisk.
-I admit for about 5 years, I’ve used UC Browser and I never ever looked at it, but as fate would have it, during one of my various geeky wanderings in search of useless knowledge, I came to realize what a great service it was.
+There’s this great feature of UC Browser most of us must have seen and ignored.
+It is called UDisk.
+I admit for about 5 years, I’ve used UC Browser and I never ever looked at UDisk Cloud Download.
+But as fate would have it, during one of my various geeky wanderings in search of useless knowledge, I came to realize what a great service it was.

 UDisk is a cloud storage feature, that lets you store up your impending downloads on UC servers then download them at a later convenient time.

 They offer you a permanent storage of 2GB where you can directly save your files, and a temporary storage of 4GB where you temporarily store files for a period of 7 days (you can renew it when the time elapses, to last for another 7 days).
 Good thing is you can move your files from the temporary to the permanent storage section.

 1.)
 Sign-up for a UCweb account.
 With this account, you also have access to both UC forums & the UDisk service.
 Click here to sign-up for the service

 2.)
 Set your browser to “speed mode”.
 Speed mode compresses webpages and also helps pages load faster.
 I personally noticed, once “speed mode” is switched off, the cloud download feature doesn’t work.

 3.)
 Browse to the files you want to download, and click on “Cloud Download” instead of the normal “Download” button.